America's most beautiful lakes, ranked

 10. Caddo Lake, Texas and Louisiana

 This swampy lake straddles Texas and Louisiana, and it could hardly be more Southern in its feel and appearance.
-Spanish moss drips from cypress trees, whose broad, knotted trunks are submerged in the soupy water, while alligators can be spotted basking on logs alongside herons, turtles and armadillos.
-The lake has an ethereal, slightly spooky beauty, and some claim that it's prime Bigfoot territory (people call him 'the Caddo critter').
+Spanish moss drips from cypress trees, while alligators can be spotted basking on logs alongside herons, turtles, and armadillos.

 9. Lake George, New York

-Lake George is nicknamed 'the Queen of American Lakes', and third president Thomas Jefferson described it as "the most beautiful water I ever saw".
-The natural wonder, which glistens at the base of the Adirondack Mountains, lives up to the hype – renowned for its 45 square miles (117sq km) of soothing, clear expanse.
+The natural wonder, which glistens at the base of the Adirondack Mountains, lives up to the hype – renowned for its 45 square miles of soothing, clear expanse.
 Lake George, which was formed some 10,000 years ago, is dotted with more than 150 islands.

 8. Lake Superior, Michigan

-The lake surrounds Isle Royale National Park, an archipelago of more than 200 islands – some of which have their own mini-lakes, waterfalls and even shipwrecks.
+The lake surrounds Isle Royale National Park, an archipelago of more than 200 islands – some of which have their own mini-lakes, waterfalls, and even shipwrecks.
 The largest, Isle Royale, has wildlife including wolves and moose.

 7. Echo Lake, New Hampshire

-Fall is the season to visit New Hampshire's Echo Lake, when the hiking trails that line its shores erupt in shades of orange, yellow, green and brown.
+Fall is the season to visit New Hampshire's Echo Lake, when the hiking trails that line its shores erupt in shades of orange, yellow, green, and brown.
 The surrounding vistas include two soaring rock faces – Cathedral Ledge and White Horse Ledge, both popular climbing spots – and tree-coated hillsides rise in every direction.
-In summer, visitors flock to the lake's sandy beach and roped-off swimming area, while canoes, kayaks and pedal boats propel them out onto the water.

 6. Lake Chelan, Washington

-Surrounded by the Cascade Mountains – as beautiful in the lake's still reflections as they are against the sky – Lake Chelan is long, thin and deep.
-In fact, it's around 50 miles (80km) long and the third deepest lake in the US, while its snake-like shape means that two shores' worth of scenery is always on hand.
-The ultra-clear azure water is very popular in summer, while in winter the snow-blanketed landscapes take centre stage.
+In fact, it's around 50 miles long and the third deepest lake in the US, while its snake-like shape means that two shores' worth of scenery is always on hand.
+The ultra-clear azure water is very popular in summer, while in winter the snow-blanketed landscapes take center stage.

 5. Yellowstone Lake, Wyoming

 Vast Yellowstone Lake freezes completely in winter and thaws in late spring, but it’s strikingly beautiful at any time of year.
 Bordered by Yellowstone National Park's vivid geothermal springs, its shimmering surface conceals hidden depths.
-Recent research has found that, if the lake were drained of water, it would reveal geysers, hot springs and canyons like those found around its edges and elsewhere in the park.

-There are many creatures that call Yellowstone home – bighorn lambs, bear cubs, elk calves and baby bison, among others.
+Recent research has found that, if the lake were drained of water, it would reveal geysers, hot springs, and canyons like those found elsewhere in the park.
+There are many creatures that call Yellowstone home – bighorn lambs, bear cubs, elk calves, and baby bison, among others.

 4. Maroon Lake, Colorado

-Perhaps the most photographed mountains in America, the Maroon Bells look at their very best when reflected in the delightfully still waters of Maroon Lake.
-The centrepoint of the Maroon Bells Scenic Area, the lake sits 9,580 feet (2,920m) above sea level, 10 miles (16km) from Aspen at the end of a simple hike.
+The center point of the Maroon Bells Scenic Area, the lake sits 9,580 feet above sea level, 10 miles from Aspen at the end of a simple hike.
 Fall foliage and thin blankets of snow complete the scene, while a visit at the right time of day sees the peaks lit up with a vibrant orange glow.

 3. Lake Powell, Utah and Arizona

 Mother Nature is a pretty talented painter, but man-made lakes can be just as gorgeous as their natural counterparts.
 None prove it quite so convincingly as Lake Powell, which straddles Utah and Arizona.

-Mind you, the reservoir’s appeal is boosted by its proximity to natural bridges, dams and canyons carved into the red and apricot rock.
+Mind you, the reservoir’s appeal is boosted by its proximity to natural bridges, dams, and canyons carved into the red and apricot rock.
 Its beauty hasn't gone unnoticed.
 The lake has featured in films including the 1968 version of Planet of the Apes and Oscar-winning Gravity, released in 2013.

 2. Lake Tahoe, California and Nevada